Tooth Extractions

 We offer tooth extractions in Ogden, Utah—call for an appointment today.

-• How to prevent dry socket after tooth extraction
+How to prevent dry socket after tooth extraction

-Six tips for avoiding dry socket are:
+6 tips for avoiding dry sockets:

-1. Avoid straws or anything that creates a suction movement of air and cheek muscles.
+- Avoid straws or anything that creates a suction movement of air and cheek muscles.

-4. Inquire about any medicines you’re taking to ensure they don’t interact with the healing process.
+- Inquire about your medicines to ensure they don’t interact with the healing process.

-5. Use proper oral hygiene to keep your mouth clean and consider an antibacterial mouthwash.
+- Use proper oral hygiene to keep your mouth clean, and consider an antibacterial mouthwash.

-6. Follow your doctor’s instructions on proper oral care to improve recovery time.
+- Follow your doctor’s instructions on proper oral care to improve recovery time.

-• When and why are wisdom teeth removed?
+When and why are wisdom teeth removed?

-• What causes the need for tooth extraction?
+What causes the need for tooth extraction?

 Tooth extraction is the removal of a tooth from its socket in the bone.
-Teeth extraction usually occurs when a tooth has been broken or damaged by decay and there is too much damage for the tooth to be repaired by a filling or crown.
+Teeth extraction usually occurs when a tooth has been broken or damaged by decay and there is too much damage for the tooth to be repaired by a filling or dental crown.

-However, there are other reasons for tooth extraction including, extra teeth growing in that are blocking others, baby teeth that haven’t fallen out in time for the permanent teeth to come in, braces, or wisdom teeth that are commonly removed for medical reasons.
+However, there are other reasons for tooth extraction, including extra teeth growing in that are blocking others, baby teeth that haven’t fallen out in time for the permanent teeth to come in, braces, or wisdom teeth that are commonly removed for medical reasons.

 More questions?